The Allergy and Health Test Clinic – Terms and Conditions

-Following completion of your last consultation we retain your personal data for the period defined by our professional association, the British Association for Nutrition and Lifestyle Medicine (BANT) and registrant body, the Complementary and Natural Healthcare Council (CNHC).
+Following completion of your last consultation we retain your personal data for the period defined by our professional association, and our registrant body, the Complementary and Natural Healthcare Council (CNHC).
 This enables us to process any further queries you may have.
 In this case the legal basis of our holding your personal data is for contract administration.

 12.2.2 Information we get from other sources